theRealYoshi/hiphy-app/docs/phases/phase6.md

-# Phase 5: Shortlink that plays in Facebook Messenger (1.5 days)
+# Phase 6: Allow Complex Styling of Gifs and Sharing

 ## Rails
 ### Models